-3.20 In dealing with applications for planning permission the Borough Council and the City Council have to have regard to the provisions of the development plan for the area, what are termed local finance considerations, and any other

-- material considerations.
-Where regard is to be had to the provisions of the development plan, the decision the Councils make should be in accordance with that plan unless material considerations indicate otherwise. - 3.21 Councils have a statutory period within which to determine applications made under planning legislation.
-Unless this statutory period is extended by the applicant, they have the right once that period has passed to appeal against the Council's failure to determine the application.
+- 3.20 In dealing with applications for planning permission the borough council and the city council have to have regard to the provisions of the development plan for the area, what are termed local finance considerations, and any other material considerations.
+Where regard is to be had to the provisions of the development plan, the decision the councils make should be in accordance with that plan unless material considerations indicate otherwise. - 3.21 Councils have a statutory period within which to determine applications made under planning legislation.
+Unless this statutory period is extended by the applicant, they have the right once that period has passed to appeal against the council's failure to determine the application.
 The statutory period for most applications is 8 weeks.
-However, in the case of applications for 'major development' it is 13 weeks, and in the case of applications requiring an Environment Impact Assessment it is 16 weeks.
+However, in the case of applications for 'major development' it is 13 weeks, and in the case of applications requiring an Environmental Impact Assessment (see Glossary) it is 16 weeks.
 Appendix 3 explains what is meant by 'major development'.